Diverse employees at Seattle Children's have rated Team, Outlook, and Manager as the highest categories they have scored

 Employees’ understanding of Seattle Children's' KPIs and OKRs is essential for its success.
 Out of 3 Seattle Children's employees who’ve answered, “Are your company’s goals clear and are you invested in them?”
 2 have said yes.

 Jeff’s approval rate is lower compared to CEOs at similar sized companies, putting Jeff in the Bottom 5% of all CEOs of similar-sized companies on Comparably.
 Jeff Sperring’s employees rank Seattle Children's in the Top 50% for Compensation, in the Top 50% for Manager, and in the Top 50% for Perks And Benefits.
-Sperring is generally unpopular with Seattle Children's employees, but ranks especially low with Asian or Pacific Islander employees, and by employees with 1 to 3 Years experience and employees with 6 to 10 Years experience.
-However, employees with Over 10 Years experience have a slightly more favorable view of the CEO.
+Sperring is generally unpopular with Seattle Children's employees, but ranks especially low with Asian or Pacific Islander employees, and by employees in the Admin department and employees with 1 to 3 Years experience.
+However, employees identified with Other ethnicities have a slightly more favorable view of the CEO.
 When compared to Seattle Children's’s competitors, Jeff Sperring ranks below both Virginia Mason Franciscan Health CEO Ketul J. Patel and UCLA Health CEO John Mazziotta.

 The Seattle Children's Executive Team is rated a “D-” and led by CEO Jeff Sperring, Chief Marketing and Communications Officer Katharine Fitzgerald, and Senior Vice President Mark Beccaro